Drennan98/Super-Sports-Quiz/README.md

 ![Start Game](assets/images/startgamebutton.png)

 - The project consists of 5 relatively easy sports questions.
-At the end, the user will have the option to "Try Again" or click "No Thanks" which will then display the message "Thanks for playing".
-There is also a score counter and then the user will get oome feedback at the end on how they scored.
+The user will have the option to "Try Again" or click "No Thanks" when all questions are answered.
+  Pressing "Try Again" will restart the game while pressing "No Thanks" will display "Thanks for playing message" and end the game.
+There is also a score counter and then the user will get some feedback on how they scored at the end.

 ![End Game Options](assets/images/endgameoptions.png)